mode51/Tungsten/docs/api/W.Threading/Gate/Run.md

 Gate.Run Method
 ===============
-  Allows the Action to be called
+   Signals the thread to open the gate (allows the gated Action to be called).

   **Namespace:**  [W.Threading][1]
   **Assembly:**  Tungsten (in Tungsten.dll)